Patryk2001k/Radar-simulation-in-2D-Cartesian-system/README.md

 ### Learn More

-For a detailed explanation of the code and the theory behind the radar simulation, check out our comprehensive blog post: [Radar Simulation in 2D Cartesian System](https://medium.com/@pat.gam/radar-simulation-in-2d-cartesian-system-python-782f03feaf26)
+For a detailed explanation of the code and the theory behind the radar simulation, check out our comprehensive blog post i created: [Radar Simulation in 2D Cartesian System](https://medium.com/@pat.gam/radar-simulation-in-2d-cartesian-system-python-782f03feaf26)

 ### How It Works